petros-d/docs/enterprise/overview.md

 ## Overview

-Astronomer makes it easy to run, monitor, and scale [Apache Airflow](https://github.com/apache/airflow) deployments in our cloud or yours.
-Source code is made available for the benefit of customers.
+Astronomer Enterprise makes it easy to run, monitor, and scale [Apache Airflow](https://github.com/apache/airflow) deployments in your cloud.

 ## Architecture